pme123/spring-boot-datakurre-plugins/README.md

 `amm ./update-plugin.sc`

 If you do not want to install [Ammonite](http://ammonite.io), I think you can easily make a bash file from it (no magic there;).

+> This script can be used with any Spring Boot application!
+Just check if `pluginsTo` points to the right place.